johncai117/Meta-Fine-Tuning/README.md

   • *Example output:* 600 Test Acc = 98.78% +- 0.19%

- 3. Run the various experiments in this paper for 50-shot
+ 3. Run the main experiments in this paper for 50-shot

     • *50-shot*
     ```bash